 The accounts payable and accrued liabilities related to these certain creditors in the debt reorganization is initially measured at the present value of the payments in the amount of \$145,575 on the debt settlement date, using a discount rate of 10%.
-This resulted in the Company recognizing a gain on settlement of debt of \$50,687 and interest expense of \$13,553 during the year ended December 31, 2020.
-During the six months ended June 30, 2023, the Company recognized interest expense of \$3,006 (2022 - \$8,600).
+During the three months ended March 31, 2024, the Company recognized interest expense of \$Nil (2023 - \$3,006).

-On June 2, 2023, certain creditors entered into debt assignment agreements in which a total of \$164,975 was assigned to certain individuals (Note 11).
-In doing so, these creditors relinquished all claims they would otherwise have had against the Company related to this amount.
+On June 2, 2023, certain creditors entered into debt assignment agreements in which a total of \$164,975 was assigned to certain individuals (Note 10).

-8 Provisions
+7 Provisions

 The Company's recognized a constructive provision for environmental rehabilitation relating to a Pine Grove Property which will require future cleanup costs estimated to be approximately US\$65,000.
 Management expects that the cleanup costs would be incurred in the future, at the end of the expected useful life of the property; however, as the technical feasibility of Pine Grove Property has not been completed yet, the life of the property is uncertain at the reporting date.
-The provision represents best management estimates and includes the following assumptions: term - 10 years; inflation rate - 2.1%, pre-tax risk-free interest rate - 4.11%.
+The provision represents best management estimates and includes the following assumptions: term - 10 years; inflation rate - 2.1%, pre-tax risk-free interest rate - 4.15%.